When is The Split series 2 on TV?

 When is The Split back for series 2?

-The Split returned on Tuesday 11th February, with episode three airing on Tuesday, 25th February at 9pm on BBC One.
+The Split returned on Tuesday 11th February, with episode three airing on Tuesday, 25th February.

+However, the fourth episode is shifting in the schedules, going out on Monday, 2nd March at 9pm on BBC One, instead of in its usual Tuesday slot.

 The previous series premiered on 24th April 2018, but the drama picks up shortly after the events of the series one finale.